SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - spessasus
 - davy7125

-Thanks to these people for suggestions: derselbst, mawe42, Saga

 Want to join the SFe Team?
 Please contact sylvia-leaf using the contacts in section 0.3.

+## 0.3b Special thanks to...

+Thanks to these people for suggestions: derselbst, mawe42, sagamusix

 * * *